siimtolk/regatta-analyser/README.md

         ]
 This will build the ORC model and apply smoothing and other preprocessing to the logs.

+1. inside regatta-analyser/ --> >> pip install -e . (for development)
+2. Run analyser: >> regatta-analyser

 3. For Pirita-Rohuneeme 10y weather data plots: regatta-analyser --weather

-#### New: Metaduck

-Metabase can be used to browse and analyse data.
+### Metabase can be used to browse and analyse DuckDB

 First, run the regatta analyser to build a DuckDB database.
 Then:

 * docker build . --tag metaduck:latest
 * docker run -v /Users/siim/Documents/VScode/regatta-analyser/data/:/data --name metaduck -d -p 80:3000 -m 2GB -e MB_PLUGINS_DIR=/home/plugins metaduck

+#### Modelling (to do next)
+Split the sailing track into segments
+    a. stable course (starboard/port x beat/run)
+    b. change of direction (tack/jibe)
+    c. detect changes in BTS and SOG difference
+        identify: wind change or possible rig setup change?